 You’re very familiar with the ethical issues present in education — those tricky debates without clear solutions.
 Ask students for the ethical problems they face at school, and you’re sure to get an ear-full.

 The traditional image for ethics is a black-and-white diamond.
-If you’re using emoji for depth and complexity, I like the scales: ⚖️ or the checkered flag 🏁 to use the black/white motif.
+If you’re using emoji for depth and complexity, I think the scales are awesome: ⚖️.

 Ethics In Content